Arrow-x/Mushroom-Dialogs-System/README.md

 # Mushroom Dialog System
 An initial implementation for dialog system for Godot 3.2 inspired by the open source add-on for Unity Fungus.
 Mushroom Uses Godot resources as the basis for the Data structure.

 We have a UI

 Currently it support (through inspector authoring) :
-- Text Dialogs with names, Portraits, Appending, BBCode support
+- Text Dialogues with names, Portraits, Appending, BBCode support
 - Branching with :
   - Choices.
   - Conditionals (any property in the current scene)